-Most dogs love swimming, especially if they can do it together with their owner.
-However, quite typical is the story when you come to a lake (or wherever you swim) just to find out your dog is afraid of the water.
+Many dogs love swimming, especially if they can do it together with their owners.
+However, quite typical is the story where you go to a lake (or wherever you swim) only to discover that your dog is afraid of the water.
 In this article, you are going to learn how to get your dog to swim.

-Should you accept your dog won’t be a diving champion or should you try to create an interest of swimming in him?
+Should you accept that your dog won’t be a diving champion, or should you try to foster his interest in swimming?

-If you take a decision that you should give it a try, number one rule to remember is: “Don’t push!”
-Throwing a dog into water won’t help his fear, no matter what some may tell you.
-It’ll just make the fear even larger, and your dog might never accept swimming as a pleasant activity.
+If you decide that you should give it a try, the number one rule to remember is: “Don’t force him!”
+Throwing a dog into the water won’t help his fear, no matter what some may tell you.
+It’ll just make the fear even greater, and your dog might never accept swimming as a pleasant activity.

-- Observe how close to water your dog is willing to come.
-No matter if he likes to get his feet wet of if he feels safe only on a shore, you must note where his border is (the line he is not willing to cross).
-And, most important, you should respect this border, for now.
+- Observe how close to the water your dog is willing to go.
+No matter whether he likes to get his feet wet or he feels safe only on the shore, you must note where his border is (the line he is not willing to cross).
+And, most important, you should respect that border for now.

-- If your dog is not following, you may try to encourage him.
-Show a treat or throw a toy.
-Splash the water with your hand to create an interest.
+- Encourage your dog.
+Show him a treat or throw a toy.
+Splash the water with your hand to create interest.
 If your dog is still resistant, step aside.
-It’s not the time yet, and you need to play more at a safe distance.
-For how long – it depends on the dog.
-Might be enough with a short break or might try to take a day off.
+It’s not the right time yet, and you need to play more at a safe distance.
+For how long?
+It depends on the dog.
+A short break might be enough, or you might need to take a day off.
 Remember that training sessions that are short, fully focused, and filled with positive experience always work the best.

-- If your dog comes near the water or enters it, praise.
-Give a treat, play and keep having fun.
+- If your dog comes near the water or enters it, praise him.
+Give a treat, play, and keep having fun.
 But carefully observe his behavior.
-Don’t hold him physically if he wants to go back.
-Once back in a safety, praise and show how proud you are.
+Don’t restrain him if he wants to go back.
+Once he is back in his safe zone, praise him and show how proud you are.

-- Now it’s a good to take a short break.
+- Every now and then, take a short break.
 Don’t play or run.
 Let him do whatever he wants.

-Following the previous pattern you might be able to enter the water with your dog and slowly move deeper.
+Following these steps, you might be able to enter the water with your dog and slowly move deeper.
 Of course, remember not to push him.
 Encourage him to come deeper only by associating doing so with having fun.
 And stop whenever your dog gets tired.

 When you get to actual swimming, your dog will probably still feel unsafe.
-Allow him to swim a small circle and return on shore.
-May try to lead him with your hands and hold his back, so it does not go down.
+Allow him to swim a small circle and return to shore.
+Try to lead and support him with your hands to keep him afloat.

-Remember to praise your dog constantly.
-When he starts to swim, when he swims and when he returns back.
+Remember to praise your dog constantly when he starts to swim, when he swims, and when he returns.
 It will take some time before he’ll feel safe, but if you get this far you are well on your way to helping your dog lose his fear of the water.
 All you have to do is be patient; most dogs will swim, and most dogs will enjoy it.

 Photos by normanack and PET-happy.com